 7 Tips For Making Friends In Freshers (updated for COVID-19)

 1) First of all remember that everyone is in the same boat.
-Everyone is new and will be feeling excited but also apprehensive and a little shy/ nervous.
+Everyone is new and will be feeling excited with a mix of apprehension and nerves.
 Some people just hide it better than others.
-Most people are living away from home for the first time and like you are trying to find their feet.
+Most people are living away from home for the first time and like you, are trying to find their feet.

-2) Before you go to Uni, there is probably the opportunity to meet future fellow students and flatmates online.
+2) Before you go to University, there may be opportunities to meet future fellow students and flatmates online.
 Most universities will have forums for new students where you can discuss courses and accommodation.
-Be proactive and utilise this, get to know people on social media and possibly meet up beforehand or get together on arrival, you will have made a head start.
+Be proactive and utilise this, get to know people on social media and possibly meet up beforehand or on arrival and you will have made a head start.

 3) Be friendly….you don’t have to be an extrovert or the life and soul of the party but try to be welcoming and approachable with your new flat mates/fellow students.
-You are going to be together for a large chunk of your first year so make a particular effort this week.
-Even if you’re painfully shy, good advice is to smile, introduce yourself, try to remember names and show interest in the people you meet, ask a few questions but keep it light.
+If you’re not a party person, remember not all freshers’ events are based around drinking alcohol and staying out late.
+Even if you’re painfully shy, a simple smile and introduction goes a long way.
+Show interest in the people you meet, ask a few questions but keep it light.
 Remember they are probably feeling the same.

 In light of Covid-19 try to be more respectful of people’s personal space.
 You might feel comfortable with people in your space but it doesn’t mean that everyone feels this way.

-4) Try to get to your new accommodation early and unpack asap, it’s going to be a busy week and it will help make life easier if your room is organised and everything is at hand.
+4) Try to get to your new accommodation early and unpack asap.
+It’s going to be a busy week and it will help make life easier if your room is organised and everything is at hand.
 You will meet people as they arrive and it also leaves you more time to socialise and join in with the week’s events!
 Check your emails frequently as events and timetables can often change.

 5) Resist the urge to hide away in your room, if you are unpacking leave the door open so people can chat if they are passing.
 If new people arrive, introduce yourself, maybe offer to make them a drink.